CliftonKovacek/fhevm-react-template/README.md

 ## 🌟 What is This?

-The **Universal FHEVM SDK** is a framework-agnostic toolkit that makes building privacy-preserving dApps **ridiculously easy**.
+The **Universal FHEVM SDK** is a framework-agnostic toolkit that makes building privacy-preserving applications **ridiculously easy**.
 It wraps Zama's Fully Homomorphic Encryption (FHE) technology into a simple, developer-friendly API.

 ### 🔐 Core Concept: Fully Homomorphic Encryption (FHE)